 None of those justify high spend on a completely new website.
 All can be addressed without a rebuild.
 However, because we don’t know to ask, we often assume a completely new site is the only solution, and we spend money to get it.

 Make sure your current site is setup to allow you to better understand how it currently works.
 From use of tools that measure site speed and organic ranking performance, to conversion tracking, heat mapping and A/B testing.

 Those tools are all there to help inform decisions and help you ask questions!

-They might sound technical, and we understand why some people avoid them, but they’d put you in a far better position to understand whether you need a new website, or if the new website simply needs some TLC … in the same way you can already decide whether a flat tyre merits a new car, or should simply be repaired.
+They might sound technical, and we understand why some people avoid them, but they’d put you in a far better position to understand whether you need a new website, or if the current website simply needs some TLC … in the same way you can already decide whether a flat tyre merits a new car, or should simply be repaired.